Ogden, UT Criminal Defense Attorney

 - Have a list of questions for your first meeting.
-When you meet with the attorney you are going to hire, you must do the following: request a copy of your police report, ask the attorney what all the charges mean and the punishment for each charge, and can they plea any of the charges down to a “lesser” charge.
+When you meet with the criminal defense attorney you are going to hire, you must do the following: request a copy of your police report, ask the criminal defense attorney what all the charges mean and the punishment for each charge, and can they plea any of the charges down to a “lesser” charge.

 If you are facing a sex crime charges, you need a highly knowledgeable and aggressive defense.
 These allegations will be prosecuted to the fullest extent of the law.
 Most pleas require you to register for life as a sex offender.

 If you or someone you know is facing sex crime charges, contact Kaufman, Nichols & Kaufman for a confidential consultation.
 Early intervention is critical to obtaining the best results.

 Drug crimes, such as drug trafficking and possession, are serious crimes that require the legal expertise and knowledge of Kaufman, Nichols & Kaufman.
 Our attention to detail and experience allows us to know drug laws inside and out at the state level.
 We will provide counsel and work with you, our client, to provide the best defense possible.

 Drug trafficking laws in Utah are taken very seriously.
 You can face anywhere from 5 years to life in prison if convicted of felony drug charges such as possession, possession with the intent to distribute, prescription charges, doctor shopping, or other similar charges.